-Chronic inflammatory diseases take v.a. is steadily gaining importance in the Western world:
+Chronic inflammatory diseases are increasing v.a...is steadily gaining in importance in the Western world:

 What do chronic inflammatory diseases have in common?

-Inflammatory diseases are Loss of immune tolerance A good immune system controls both attack (d.h. the ability to effectively and rapidly eliminate pathogens or tumor cells) as well as tolerance (d.h. the ability not to attack the body's own cells, commensal pathogens or irrelevant allergens).
+Inflammatory diseases are present Loss of immune tolerance underlying: A good immune system controls both attack (d.h. the ability to effectively and quickly eliminate pathogenic agents or tumor cells) as well as tolerance (d.h. the ability not to attack the body's own cells, commensal pathogens, or insignificant allergens).

 A loss of immune tolerance can have various causes – such as: stress, biocides, electromagnetic fields, plasticizers, unhealthy diet, titanium, plastics, industrial toxins, metals, etc. (Source: Pall, Dr. (PhD) ML: Explaining ‘Unexplained Illnesses’)